Frankoloko/demos/my_theory_pages/Writing Tests.md

 ```

 Due to the mindset of thinking about your tests, you have now created better code.
 The code is now easier to understand, easier to test, easier to replace certain parts, easier to expand with new functionality, easier to reuse elsewhere...the list keeps going.

-# Dumb Example

-Sure, this was just a dumb example.
-You might have looked at the Incorrect Example and said "Duh...".
-But that's the whole point.
-To have a very simple example that makes logical sense.
-But you'd be surprised how these simple problems arrise in more complicated codebases as well.
-Treat your code with great judgement to try and find examples like these.

 # The client pays you for code, not tests